Does this test have other names?

 Why do I need this test?

 You may need this test if your healthcare provider believes that you have an adrenal

 You also may have fever, chest pain, stomach pain, nausea, vomiting, anxiety, tremors,

 What other tests might I have along with this test?

-Your doctor may also order a urine test to measure catecholamines.
-He or she may also order these tests:
+You may also need a urine test to measure catecholamines.
+They may also order these

-Your doctor may also order a CT, MRI, or other scan to look for a tumor.
+You may also need a CT, MRI, or other scan to look for a tumor.